lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

-### 18. **guard clauses**
+### 18. Guard Clauses

-**guard clauses** are a standard Lily control-flow pattern because they retain the main execution path flat and create invalid or unsupported states visible near the top of the function.
+**guard clauses** are a standard Lily control-flow pattern because they keep the main execution path flat and make invalid or unsupported states visible near the top of the function.
 A guard should return early when continuing would be incorrect, unsafe, or unnecessary.

 ##### **Preferred**